 Bitcoin as the “maverick” …

-There are some obvious business arguments in favour of using Bitcoin, namely, the low transaction costs associated with the currency, emphasis on privacy, storage of coins in digital wallets, and speed of transactions.
+There are some obvious business arguments in favour of using bitcoin to paypal, namely, the low transaction costs associated with the currency, emphasis on privacy, storage of coins in digital wallets, and speed of transactions.
 This has made the currency especially useful for digital-only transactions (i.e. purchasing digital products) where user privacy is important.
 For example, the popular website Reddit, which emphasises anonymity, accepts Bitcoin as a transactional medium largely because of its privacy features (Reddit’s community is also tech-oriented, which helps in higher adoption).
 Since Bitcoin is also decentralised and unregulated, it has earned the image of being a “pro-internet freedom” currency.

 Integrating Bitcoin gives a brand the added advantage of aligning itself with Bitcoin’s brand associations.
 As noted earlier, Bitcoin has come to be associated with the “alternative”.
 In some ways, this is not dissimilar to the debate between open-source and closed-source software in the 1990’s, when some brands adopted open-source solutions such as Linux to position themselves as the “mavericks” who care about “community” and “digital freedom”.